Mission, Vision, Values:

 For more about our identity and mission see: http://cbnw.org/about/identity/

-As the Camp Director, Tyler oversees rentals and booking, personnel, summer camp, the camp budget, church connections, and the overall development of camp.
+As the Camp Director, Tom oversees rentals and booking, personnel, summer camp, the camp budget, church connections, and the overall development of camp.

-Camp Elkanah is proud to belong to two excellent organizations: CB Northwest and the Christian Camp and Conference Association (CCCA).
-Below is a short description of each organization.
-You can also click on the logos to visit their websites.
+Camp Elkanah is proud to belong to CB Northwest.
+Below is a short description of the organization.
+You can also click on their logo to visit their website.

-CB Northwest is a covenant community of 242 Conservative Baptist Churches and Church Plants in the states of Alaska, Idaho, Oregon, and Washington.
-Camp Elkanah is owned and operated by 17 of these churches that comprise the area association within CB Northwest known as the Blue Mountain Conservative Baptist Association.
+CB Northwest is a covenant community of more than 240 Conservative Baptist Churches and Church Plants in the states of Alaska, Idaho, Oregon, and Washington.
+Camp Elkanah is owned and operated by 18 of these churches that comprise the area association within CB Northwest known as the Blue Mountain Association.